People Touch On The Best "Pushed To The Edge" Revenge They've Ever Done

 I was so angry by his accusation that I reported him to both Autodesk and the BSA.
 He’ll have to run an audit and likely face a huge fine.
 He thinks I did it either way, so what harm can one more report do?

+I didn’t complain because he sacked me.
 I just questioned the way he did it.
 A simple phone call would have been better than an email.
 When you’re fired you have a right to ask why, and that’s easier to do in conversation (best in person).

 I literally didn’t have a problem when he sent a list of my shortcomings.
 I just accepted it and moved on.
 I also take full accountability for it.
 The ADHD played a part, but I’m still to blame for losing the job, not the ADHD.

+At no point did I ever say I shouldn’t have been sacked.
+If you actually bothered to read the whole story, you wouldn’t be making that assumption.
 I was just angry he pointed the finger at me for the report.
 Also, I love this mentality that because I’m a graduate I’m a little trick and bosses can never be in the wrong.

-You’ve clearly never had a job to not know that.
+Also, my dad does not work there.
 Like I already said he is a software engineer, not a landscape architect.
 So stop telling me I’m ‘happy to put him out of work.’

-In regards to the ADHD, I didn’t know I had it until recently.
 But it makes sense in hindsight, especially considering the reasons he fired me are all ADHD symptoms.
 Although I haven’t been officially diagnosed (awaiting), my doctor highly suspects I have it.”

 19 points - Liked by leonard216, Alliauraa, ripa and 16 more